-Business Consulting for Startups: Interviewing Tips
+Business Consulting for Startups

 Over the past 10 years or so, I’ve had the privilege of working alongside owners and leadership teams.
 They learn how to build discipline, structure and accountability into their organizations so they can achieve their goals and ultimately, build a valuable (and one day sellable) business.